nrwl/nx-set-shas/README.md

 ## Permissions in v2+

 This Action uses Github API to find the last successful workflow run.
-If your `GITHUB_TOKEN` has restrictions set please ensure you override them for the workflow to enable read access to `actions` and `contents`:
+If your `GITHUB_TOKEN` has restrictions set please ensure you override them for the workflow to enable read access to `actions` and `contents`.
+If you are using the action with `merge queues` you will need to enable also `pull-request` permission:

 <!-- start permissions-in-v2 -->